drawable/fluss/README.md

 fluss
 =====

 fluss is an opinionated application framework for the frontend and the backend.
-It is an interpretation [flux architecture](http://facebook.github.io/flux/) that establishes a unidirectional flow of data through the application.
+It is an interpretation of the [flux architecture](http://facebook.github.io/flux/) that establishes a unidirectional flow of data through the application.

 fluss is written in Typescript.
 It can be used on the frontend and on the backend. fluss is written with views developed